What is Product Management?

 Shouldn’t be a project manager

-PMs should focus on what gets built and why, not just deadlines and delivery speed.
+Product Managers should focus on what gets built and why, not just deadlines and delivery speed.

 Keeping the team busy isn't Product Managent